lnobach/jitsi-cloud-config/README.md

 `web` container being prepared.
 Use `ssh <your-server> ji-addlogo'` as soon as it is prepared.
 - Persistency across reboots is currently not given but will be added soon.
 Reactivate a rebooted instance with `/opt/app/jitsi/set_iptables; cd /opt/app; docker-compose up -d`
+- It is recommended to have an Elastic IP in place to keep the public address if instances are recreated.
+If you don't want to use it, remove the `/opt/app/tools/set_elastic_address` execution from your cloud-config.